Autodesk/synthesis/emulation/README.md

 ```

-After all of the utilities are installed, all thats left to do is build.
-To build HEL, execute the following code in a terminal on the virtual machine:
+After the utilities have been installed, all that is left to do is build.
+To build HEL, navigate to the `hel` directory in a terminal and execute the following command:

 ```shell
 cmake . -DCMAKE_BUILD_TYPE=RELEASE \